10 UI Design Tools You Should Know About

 8. Framer (formerly Framer X): It is a high-fidelity design and prototyping tool.
 It has many features and plugins to support the building and testing of realistic and interactive prototypes.
 It is best used by experienced UI designers who can make the most of advanced features.

 9. Maze: It is a remote testing platform that allows designers to run a wide range of tests at all stages of the design process.
 It also includes intuitive test reports to keep the whole team in the loop and help designers fine-tune prototypes as they go.

 10. Zeplin: It is a top tool for the final stage of the UI design process - handing off the project to developers.
 Zeplin provides easy-to-use workflow and shared workspace features, while also integrating seamlessly with many of the other tools listed above.
 It’s a useful bridge between the design and developer teams.

 These are just some of the popular UI tools available.
 Some have similar features so make use of free trials where available to find a solution that works best for you.
 If you can, it’s also a good idea to speak to experienced UI designers to see what they recommend.

-And if you want to quickly add qualified UI/UX designers or other tech talent to your team without the hassle and cost of in-house recruitment, just get in touch with us at Jobsity.
+And if you want to quickly add qualified UI/UX designers or other tech talents to your team without the hassle and cost of in-house recruitment, just get in touch with us at Jobsity.

 If you want to stay up to date with all the new content we publish on our blog, share your email and hit the subscribe button.